kainino0x/Project7-Compute-Shader-Intro/README.md

 6. Build.
 (Note that there are Debug and Release configuration options.)
 7. Run.
 Make sure you run the `cis565_` target (not `ALL_BUILD`) by right-clicking it and selecting "Set as StartUp Project".
+   * If you have switchable graphics (NVIDIA Optimus), you may need to force your program to run with only the NVIDIA card.
+In NVIDIA Control Panel, under "Manage 3D Settings," set "Multi-display/Mixed GPU acceleration" to "Single display performance mode".

 ### OS X & Linux